Hotels & Resorts

 Know the Facts

-Residents from Massachusetts, New Jersey, New York and Connecticut can stay without any restrictions.
-This is in addition to New Hampshire and Vermont.
+Residents from New Hampshire and Vermont can stay without any restrictions.

 Residents from all other states must have a negative test result from their home state within 72 hours of visiting